RaindragonD/space_hitchhiker/README.md

 - 2 = do nothing

 ## Trial #1 No Gravitational Objects
 This is a sanity check that the algorithm does work.
-The spaceship has a initial leftward velocity, and the target is right on the left of the starting point, so the best thing the model can do is to do nonthing and the  From Figure 1(a), we can see that the model fails many times during the training.
-Fugure1(b) shows that the spaceship successfully arrives at the target, and Figure1(c) shows that the model indeed chooses to do nothing (action 2) thoughout the travel.
+The spaceship has an initial leftward velocity, and the target is right on the left of the starting point, so the best thing the model can do is to do nothing and the  From Figure 1(a), we can see that the model fails many times during the training.
+Figure 1(b) shows that the spaceship successfully arrives at the target, and Figure1(c) shows that the model indeed chooses to do nothing (action 2) throughout the travel.

 ## Trial #2 One Gravitational Object
 With one gravitational object, the training is harder.
 Figure 2 shows a failing case.
 We can see from Figure 2(c) that the spaceship accelerates upward since the target but is above it, but the gravitational field ultimately deflects the spaceship and it passes the target.
-Figure 3 shows a successful case, and Figure 3(c) shows that the model gets "smarter" now by staying still or even accelerates downward from time to time to counter the effects of the gravitational field.
+Figure 3 shows a successful case, and Figure 3(c) shows that the model gets "smarter" now and stays still or even accelerates downward from time to time to counter the effects of the gravitational field.

 ## Trial #3 Two Gravitational Objects
 In this trial, I test the case of two gravitational objects in the space.
-(Figure 4) It is interesting to note that the final actions of the model is actually very regular even though the model has the ccapacity to perform highly variant actions: it accelerates upward continuously for some time and then downward.
+(Figure 4) It is interesting to note that the final actions of the model is actually very regular even though the model has the capacity to perform highly variant actions: it accelerates upward continuously for some time and then downward.
 This may illustrate the Occam's Razor Principle.

 <img src='./figs/result1.png'>